smikitky/node-multi-integer-range/api-reference.md

 | `data` | The normalized MultiIntegerRange to iterate over. |
 | Returns | An Iterable object. |

-Like `iterate`, but in descending order.
+Like `iterate`, but iterates in descending order.

 ### Example